mariakiose/Unity-project/README.md

 The game was developed by Maria Kiose and Danai Sdoukou.

 # Notes
-The project does not have a specific name as it was created for educational purposes.
-It is open to improvements and extensions.
+The project is open to improvements and extensions.